Rootcipher8112/-Enterprise-Network-Lab/README.md

 DHCP (dynamic host configuration protocol) is used with networks to assign each device with an IP address in order to communicate with other computers or devices on a local network or the internet.

-Instead of the use trying to choose their own IP address most hosts are configured to do this automatically through the use of a DHCP server or can be set up manually in some cases such as a printer where you would want it to be static.
+Instead of the user trying to choose their own IP address most hosts are configured to do this automatically through the use of a DHCP server or can be set up manually in some cases such as a printer where you would want it to be static.

 The server leases out an IP address for a predetermined amount of time and can either renew the lease or assign a new IP address when the lease is up.